 I remember walking round and around this touristy museum in Jaipur before I actually joined the long queue outside the ticket counter.
 Pigeons fly around the museum as if taking part in a well-rehearsed play.
 The group dismantles and comes back again several times.

-5. Bapu Bazar is the Main Market in Old Jaipur
+5. Bapu Bazar is the Main Market in the Old Town

 Distance from city center: 4 km